Plato's Sophist - Selections - Comments

 The advocates of Forms (Platonists)

-248a - Let us turn, then, to the opposite party, the friends of forms [as opposed to the first party, "the friends of bodies"].
-[The "friends of forms" say that there are bodiless things.
-Cornford does not use 'Forms' but 'forms'.
-These forms would apparently have "real being" (although the dialogue will go on to also the reject (249c-d) the friends-of-form's "definition", since that both change and rest "partake" of existence, and therefore are both "real").
+248a - Let us turn, then, to the opposite party, the friends of Forms [as opposed to the first party, "the friends of bodies"].
+[The "friends of Forms" say that there are bodiless things.
+Cornford's translation, which I have not followed in this, does not use 'Forms' but 'forms'.
+These Forms would apparently have "real being" (although the dialogue will go on to also the reject (249c-d) the friends-of-form's "definition", since that both change and rest "partake" of existence, and therefore are both "real").
 They say that] real being ... is always the same unchanging state, whereas becoming is variable.... we have intercourse with becoming by means of the body through sense, whereas we have intercourse with real being by means of the soul through reflection.

 248b - [By 'intercourse' here is meant] The experiencing of an effect or the production of one ...
 [This is what the stranger proposes as the mark of "real being"].

 249a - ... are we really to be so easily convinced that change, life, soul, understanding have no place in that which is perfectly real -- that [what is perfectly real] has neither life nor thought but stands immutable, in solemn aloofness, devoid of intelligence?... can we say it has intelligence without having life?